 HOME, my frieze for decorating a baby change table corner, a child’s room or any living space is available for sale.
-Here are two shops that sell it: Iko Iko in Wellington NZ, Dear Reader in Auckland NZ.
-Also from me in Sydney Australia via my Contact page.
+You can buy it from me via my Contact page or through Amazon Australia

 The text on HOME is inspired by a poem of Emily Dickinson’s.
 I have used her form to write about some farm animals.
 Her poem was about a bee and there’s one to be found on every spread of the frieze.